kbridson/rails-demos-and-deets-2021-test/demo-01-dev-env-setup.md

 1. Install two Vagrant plugins by running the commands `vagrant plugin install vagrant-vbguest` and `vagrant plugin install vagrant-fsnotify`. [vagrant-vbguest](https://github.com/dotless-de/vagrant-vbguest) will ensure your VirtualBox Guest Additions versions are kept in sync between the host and the VM. [vagrant-fsnotify](https://github.com/adrienkohlbecker/vagrant-fsnotify) enhances VirtualBox shared folders by forwarding filesystem change notifications to your Vagrant VM.

 1. Run the command `vagrant up` to download and initialize the Vagrant box specified in the Vagrantfile you downloaded.
 BEWARE!
 This command (1) may take a long time to complete, (2) downloads a big file (~700MB), and (3) performs at least one processor-intensive compilation (of Ruby).
-Once this command completes, you will have a running Ubuntu Linux VM (headless).
-However, the fsnotify plugin will tie up the current terminal window and you will need a second terminal window in the workspace folder to run additional commands.
+Once this command completes, you will have a running Ubuntu Linux VM (headless). **However, the fsnotify plugin will tie up the current terminal window, and you will need a second terminal window in the workspace folder to run additional commands.**

 ## 3. Testing the Environment